Budget (updated Feb 2019)

-Using the worldwide diesel price website as a guide we planned a route dictated by the price of diesel.
+Our guestimate was calculated using the worldwide diesel price website as a guide.
+We planned a route dictated by the price of diesel.
 After some complicated sums involving distance estimating, fuel consumption and route planning we revealed that the rough expense of travelling one mile was around 25p.
 This became ‘the adventure mile’ and a comparative cost measurement for every temptation and a great way to save; do you want to drink a beer or travel 12 adventure miles?

 This left us £14,750 to spend on the car and admin (insurance, carnet, visas, shipping, etc).
 The car and all our equipment came in at about £9,000 leaving just under 6 grand for the boring stuff (admin).
 We decided this was a little short as shipping was really expensive, a little route re-thinking and problem solved.